InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: Formal Properties of InfiniteDiffusion

 and in general

 For fixed $T$ and $M$, the right-hand side is a finite constant independent of $i$ and the absolute location of $R_i$ in the plane.
 Taking

 gives the claimed uniform bound. \end{proof}

+\begin{corollary}[Uniform bound on cost for any fixed-size region] Suppose that for a region $R$ of a given size, $|\kappa(R)|$ is bounded by a constant $M$ dependent on that size.
+Then accessing $J_t[R]$ for any fixed-size region is $O(1)$. \end{corollary}

+\begin{proof} Let $R$ be any region of a fixed size.
+By assumption, $R$ has at most $M$ overlapping windows, so $C_t(R) \leq MK = O(1)$. \end{proof}

 For any window index $i$, Theorem~\ref{theorem:uniform-cost} gives a uniform bound $C_0(R_i) \le K$ on the number of calls to $\Phi$ needed to answer a query for $J_0[R_i]$, starting from an empty cache.
 This bound depends only on $T$ and $M$, which are constants, and not on $i$ or any regions previously processed.
 In standard algorithmic notation, this means that the time complexity of a query $J_0[R]$ is $O(1)$, when $R$ is a window region.

-When caches are reused across multiple queries, subsequent queries typically cost far less than $K$, but this is not required for the asymptotic guarantee.
+Queries typically cost far less than $K$, but this is not required for the asymptotic guarantee.

 Combined with seed consistency, Theorem ~\ref{theorem:uniform-cost} formally justifies the claim that users can jump to arbitrary locations in the infinite world and query any window region efficiently, without needing to generate intermediate tiles and without affecting the content of the regions.
-When we assume that any region of fixed size has a bounded number of window overlaps, the same argument applies to arbitrary regions of bounded size, not just individual windows.